shmitzas/MixScrims-SwiftlyS2/README.md

     // Minimum players required to start match "MinimumReadyPlayers": 10,

+    // Skip team picking phase and use teams as they are at the start of the knife round (useful if you predefine which player plays in which team before the team picking starts)
+    "SkipTeamPicking": false,

+    // Move overflow players  to spectator.
+By default team limit is 5 players (calculated by MinimumReadyPlayers/2) "MoveOverflowPlayersToSpec": true,

     // Number of recent maps to exclude from voting "DisallowVotePreviousMaps": 2,